 Your Car Battery can be a good example of the source of DC power.
 You can have a look at your car battery now if you have planned to donate your car!
 Like this, the consistent and constant voltage level of DC power supplies in electronics that use a battery such as your mobile device or camera.

-A battery is powering your kid’s remote control car, boat even some drone that we fly in the sky.
+A battery is powering your kid’s remote control car, the boat even some drone that we fly in the sky.
 The smooth and steady electrical current of DC power always flows in the same direction and it’s between positive and negative terminals.

 Where we need Both (AC/DC)?